huggingface/transformers/docs/source/main_classes/trainer.rst

 Installation Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of this writing, both, FairScale and Deepspeed, require compilation of CUDA C++ code, before they can be used.
+As of this writing, both FairScale and Deepspeed require compilation of CUDA C++ code, before they can be used.

-While all installation issues should be dealt with through the corresponding github Issues of FairScale and DeepSpeed, there are a few common issues that one may encounter while building any pytorch extension that needs to build CUDA extensions.
+While all installation issues should be dealt with through the corresponding github Issues of FairScale and DeepSpeed, there are a few common issues that one may encounter while building any PyTorch extension that needs to build CUDA extensions.

 Therefore, if you encounter a CUDA-related build issue while doing one of the following or both: